-I made sure I included the submarine Astute, which is probably the most visually exciting end product of the hull valves that we produce.
+The iconic submarine HMS Astute had to be included in this project and is presented in the first quarter of the design.
+HMS Astute is probably the most visually exciting end product of the hull valves that we produce.
 The fourth quarter is a Type 45 warship.
 Accompanying the marine images were several of the valves we supply for that market.

-To represent nuclear power valves and components, I included Sweden’s Forsmark and Britain’s Sizewell power stations along with ball valves and components we have supplied and continue to supply to power stations.
+To represent nuclear power valves and components, I included Britain’s Sizewell and Sweden’s Forsmark nuclear power stations, in the second and third quarters respectively, along with ball valves and components we have supplied and continue to supply to power stations.

-The idea of showing the parts supplied wasn’t to be 100% accurate in terms of where the specific parts were supplied, but to give a general representation of what we do.
+The idea of showing the parts supplied wasn’t to be 100% accurate in terms of where the specific parts supplied were located in the vessels or powerstations, but to give a general representation of what we do.

 From the concept and images I provided, Typecreative brought it all together, breathing life into the design.